I believe growth only works when the commercial engine underneath it is built properly.

 How my perspective was shaped

-But the commercial engine underneath it hadn’t been built to carry the weight.
+The innovation was real.
+The ambition was strong.
+But the commercial engine underneath hadn’t been built to carry the weight.

 What I see that others often miss

-I look at businesses as systems.
+I look at businesses as interconnected systems.

 I often see:

-• Pricing set without market or margin context
+Pricing decisions made without full margin context

-• Forecasts that look reassuring but don’t reflect reality
+Forecasts that reassure but don’t withstand scrutiny

-These aren’t failures of effort.
+These aren’t failures of ambition.
+They’re failures of alignment.

 The operator mindset